maricastroc/to-do-list/README.md

 <p>This is a simple To-Do List with CRUD operations, made with ReactJS.</p>

 <p>In this project, I had the opportunity to practice working with ReactJS, using concepts like states, lists, immutability, properties, components and keys.</p>
+<p>Also, I was able to work with TypeScript, allowing a better organization project's files and preventing bugs.</p>

 <br/>
 <h2>:mag: Links</h2>